 Pollinator value: attracts bees, butterflies, moths, and is the host plant for Eryngium stem-borer moth - a candidate for the endangered species list.

-Notable features: Drought tolerant, showy flowers, easy to grow, native, clay soils, erosion control
+Notable features: Drought tolerant, showy flowers, easy to grow, native, clay soils, erosion control, deer resistant.

 Pot size: one quart